* Opinion polls give Putin around 70 percent support

 * He's on course for second consecutive term

 * With little real contest, turnout may be low

-* Kremlin critics allege turnout artificially inflated (Updates with Navalny comments, voter quotes)
+* Kremlin critics allege turnout artificially inflated (Updates throughout with new quotes, details)

 Opinion polls give Putin, the incumbent, support of around 70 percent, or nearly 10 times the backing of his nearest challenger.

 Another term will take him to nearly a quarter century in power a longevity among Kremlin leaders second only to Soviet dictator Josef Stalin.